-The original solution to the “Armenian Question,” was mass deportation but the effects of marching men, women, and children across the desert of Syria with no food or water had the desired effect.
+The original solution to the “Armenian Question” was mass deportation.
+Still, the effects of marching men, women, and children across the desert of Syria with no food or water had the desired result.

 200,000 Turkish Women and Children were forced to integrate into Muslim households.